-SEATTLE (AP)—The Seattle Sounders failed to deliver on coach Sigi Schmid’s victory guarantee, tying the New England Revolution 0-0 on Saturday despite dominating most of the play.
+The Sounders failed to deliver on Schmid’s victory guarantee, tying the New England Revolution 0-0 on Saturday despite dominating most of the play.

-In remarks to reporters Friday, Schmid promised that the Sounders (0-3-2), off to the worst start in the five-year history of the franchise, would win for the first time this season.
+In remarks to Seattle-area reporters Friday, Schmid promised that the Sounders (0-3-2), off to the worst start in the five-year history of the franchise, would put their first mark in the MLS win column.

-Seattle dominated both halves, outshooting the Revolution 13-5.
+Seattle dominated both halves Saturday, outshooting the Revolution by a 13-5 margin.
 The Sounders were especially dangerous during the first half when they got off eight shots.

-Two of those came within a minute of each other.
-Steve Zakuani broke toward the top right corner of New England’s 6-yard box to get on the end of a well-placed cross by Lamar Neagle, but goalkeeper Bobby Shuttleworth blocked it over the goal line midway through the 14th minute.
+Two of those came within one minute of each other.
+Steve Zakuani broke toward the top right corner of the New England 6-yard box to get on the end of a well-placed cross by Lamar Neagle, but goalkeeper Bobby Shuttleworth blocked it over the goal line midway through the 14th minute.

 On the ensuing corner kick, the ball wound up at the feet of Sounders midfielder Osvaldo Alonso to the right of the arc, but his shot went barely over the crossbar, skimming across the top of the netting.

 Zakuani had another point blank try early in the 44th minute, but Shuttleworth saved it with his foot.
 He had another try midway through the 55th minute that went barely wide right.

 “The one I had in the first half, it hits the goalkeeper’s leg.
 I can’t control that.
 Sometimes it hits the leg and goes in,” Zakuani said.
 “The one I had in the second half with the left foot the ball just bends away.
 Sometimes, it goes right in the far post and you’re a hero.
 Other times, you miss, and you have to live with it.